 This is a critical time for new members to feel like they are part of your chapter or colony.
 Education sessions or meetings should continue weekly via Zoom or Google Hangouts (or as often as prescribed in your new member program).

 Need ideas or help engaging your new members virtually?
 Reach out to your pledge education advisor, or another advisor, for creative ideas.
-For additional assistance, you can contact Beta’s Leadership & Education Department (Chris Mueller, Claire Dixon, or Cody Hike).
+For additional assistance, you can contact Beta’s Leadership & Education Department (Claire Dixon or Cody Hike).

 Make sure you are inviting your new member advisor, chapter counselor and other executive board members to new member virtual events.